Nearly all sessions are now listed - find the schedule below!

 RW Poole II - Debate and Dialogue Specialist; Emory University Barkley Forum for Debate, Deliberation, and Dialogue

-Lydia Smith - Assistant Director of Campus Engagement & Barkley Forum for Debate, Deliberation, and Dialogue; Emory University
+Lydia Smith - Assistant Director of Campus Engagement; Barkley Forum for Debate, Deliberation, and Dialogue; Emory University

 All Levels

 As we seek to build dialogue opportunities on different campuses, we at Emory University have latched on to the uniqueness of our climate to create a cocurricular dialogue team.
 We want to share how we utilized the essence of the debate program to build a six-year going program.
-We will share the origin of the Emory Conversation Project and show how you can apply these practices at your university or community.
+We will share the origin of the Emory Conversation Project and All Black Emory and show how you can apply these practices at your university or community.
 Participants will hear directly from participants in the program and get to model a dialogue that we do on campus for one of our signature programs.

 Kozbi Bayne - Emory Conversation Project Facilitator; Emory University Barkley Forum for Debate, Deliberation, and Dialogue